JazzRose/JazzRose/README.md

 ##A Little about me:

 - 💻 I’m have just started learning my 3rd language: Java!
-- 🌱 I am a keen environmentalist and would love to work in the sector one day, finding solutions to the worlds biggest issues.
+- 🌱 I am a keen environmentalist and would love to work in the sector one day.
 - 🔭 Current CSS + JS React enthusiast.
 - 💬 Contact me via LinkedIn or email for any collaborations.